 The School District of Philadelphia (SDP) is governed by the School Reform Commission (SRC) which was established in December 2001, when oversight of the School District shifted to the Commonwealth of Pennsylvania.
 It replaced the school board.
 This was in response to the school district’s financial difficulties; at the same time as the takeover, the General Assembly approved a new school funding package.
 The SRC is made up of five members, three appointed by the Governor and two by the Mayor.
 The Governor’s appointees serve terms that last 5 years and the Mayor’s appointees serve terms that last 4 years.
 Once appointed a member can be removed only for “clear and convincing” proof of wrongdoing or failure to perform.
 There is no limit to the number of terms a member can serve.
 SRC members aren’t paid for their work, but may be reimbursed for expenses while performing official duties from funds provided by the Pennsylvania Department of Education.
-The current commissioners are: Joseph Dworetzky, Feather Houstoun and Wendell Pritchett and Sylvia Simms.
-There is a vacancy created by the recent resignation of Perdro Ramos who served as Chair.
+The current commissioners are: Pedro Ramos (chair), Lorene Cary, Joseph Dworetzky, Feather Houstoun and Wendell Pritchett.

 What are the duties and responsibilities of the School Reform Commission (SRC)?